johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 Ruth: We didn't have a problem, but I don't think they had ramps like they do now.

 (13:05 - 14:26)
 Alexis: I don't remember.
 Pick up the moving device and chair at the same time as Dana and go from one place to another with it.
-She only weighed 20 pounds.
+She only weighed twenty pounds.

 Alexis: If you had to go upstairs, did you do the same thing?

-Ruth:Yeah.
+Ruth: Yeah.
 Well, at home.

 Tom: We took her up to bed.